FDio/csit/docs/toi/test_code_guidelines.md

     if possible.
 You SHOULD create your own exception if necessary and implement there logging, level debug.

-    + You MAY use RuntimeException for generally unexpected failures.
+    + You MAY use RuntimeError for generally unexpected failures.

     + It is RECOMMENDED to use RuntimeError also for infrastructure failures, e.g. losing SSH connection to SUT.